ziramehr/parstin/README.md

 ## Coverting phonetics to Pārstin
 This step seems to have the least amount of complexity as there is a one-to-one mapping between the phonemes in Pārsi and the Pārstin graphemes.

 ## Challenges
+There is a fundamental distinction between Pārstin and other transliteration algorithms.
+Here the pronounciation of the words are interpreted based on the context of the phrases that they make up.
+## Challenges
 ### Unwritten phonemes
 For example, he "-e" and "-ye" in the middle of a noun compound.